These winter wonderlands are the perfect destinations to visit when you’ve got that festive feeling.

-Renowned for their seasonal markets, Germany is a must-visit for anyone planning a Christmas break.
+Renowned for its seasonal markets, Germany is a must-visit for anyone planning a Christmas break.
 For its love of the holidays, Nuremberg has been dubbed Germany’s Christmas City.

 You can’t escape the smell of gingerbread and mulled wine as you travel through the cities many streets, as the pride of this season in their Christkindlesmarkt.

 The grand architecture of this enchanting city is usually topped with snow during the month of December.

 An archipelago filled with adventure, the Bahamas is a great place to spend Christmas.
 While it may not be covered in snow, there is a lot to be said about the average 27° temperature.